brownerd/wudojo/README.md

 ## Description

+Wudojo exists for people that want to lean JS by creating their own JS lessons to practice.
+For example, I would populate the `js` directory with various .js files.
+Each file would have a particular code challenge/concept/fundamental that I want to practice.
+Now I can run that lesson from the command line and automatically launch it in the browser.
+Everytime I save the changes I make, Webpack will update the browser for me, and ESLINT will lint my code in the terminal.

-This just like my [Budojo]() project, but it uses Webpack instead of Gulp and Browserify.
+This just like my [Budojo](https://github.com/brownerd/budojo) project, but it uses Webpack instead of Gulp and Browserify.
 Feel free to use which ever one you prefer.

 ## Usage